College Programs

 The Arthur O. Eve Higher Education Opportunity Program (HEOP) at NYU is sponsored jointly through a grant from the New York State Education Department and New York University.

-Since 1969, HEOP has been integral to NYU's commitment to a diverse student body.
-Our program provides a means for traditionally underserved, low-income New York State students to obtain admission as well as academic and financial support.
-In addition to financial assistance, students in the program receive supportive services including counseling and tutoring to help ensure their success.
+Since 1969, HEOP has been a vibrant and integral part of our NYU community.
+NYU HEOP provides a means for low-income students from the state of New York to attend NYU, and receive academic, counseling, and financial support to ensure their success.
 Students must meet academic and family income guidelines to be eligible.

-As an accepted NYU and Arthur O. Eve HEOP student, you will be required to complete a six-week introductory non-credit academic program during the summer prior to your freshman year.
+As an admitted NYU HEOP student, you will be required to complete a six-week introductory non-credit academic program during the summer prior to your freshman year.

-Your summer course schedule is determined by your individual academic needs, and will expose you to first-year courses and activities, ensuring a smooth entry into university life.
-More on our Pre-Freshman Program requirements.
-As one of our students, you will have access to our support system, which includes:
+Your summer course schedule is determined by your individual academic needs, and will prepare you for first-year courses, ensuring a smooth entry into university life.
+You may learn more about our Pre-Freshman Program requirements.
+As a student in this program, you will have access to our support system, which includes:

 - Academic and personal counseling